Big Ideas Behind a Career Fair

 The Day of the Fair

 You need to make an agenda of who you are going to talk to and when you will visit them.
 Often a short list of even 5 companies is a good place to start.
 You might want to throw in a smaller company with a shorter recruiting line to cast your opportunity net wider while warming up.
-You may need to consider if coming at the end of the day is the best idea if recruiters are tired from hearing the same few talking points all day long.
+Check out what companies are hiring your year/major (available on the Career Fair Plus app) and make it a point to talk to them!

 Planning an Agenda

 Know the times you have a chance to visit the career fair, know how many companies you can talk to within that time.
-Planning to attend the fair earlier is always better, as recruiters haven’t been worn out from a long day of speaking and hearing similar credentials.
+Planning to attend the fair earlier is always better, as recruiters haven’t been hearing similar credentials and filling their interview times.
 Plan a set of companies you are going to talk to and stick to your list.

 The Career Fair Plus app has a great feature allowing you to favorite certain companies and keep them separate from the large listings, it will also show you company locations at the fair and let you plan a walking route between each company.
 Also features a Skip-the-Line function for select companies!
 Let’s you schedule your meeting with the employer instead of waiting in long lines.